In This Article

 - Do you have a floor plan for your kitchen?
 If you do, you’re halfway through

-- If not, take a graph paper and a plain sheet of paper and measure your kitchen precisely, noting down the width, length and height
+- If not, take a graph paper and a plain sheet of paper and measure your kitchen precisely, noting down the width, length and finally the height

 - Mark the provisions for the water inlet and outlet since the sink will have to be installed there